OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 This Configuration Feature used to be called JSON Configuration Variarbles but has been re-named with the added support for YAML.
 :::

-With the **Structured Configuration Variables** feature you can define [variables](/docs/projects/variables/index.md) in Octopus for use in the JSON and YAML configuration files of your applications.
+With the **Structured Configuration Variables** feature you can define [variables](/docs/projects/variables/index.md) in Octopus for use in JSON, YAML and XML configuration files of your applications.
 This lets you define different values based on the scope of the deployment.
-This feature uses a matching syntax so you can update configuration nested in JSON and YAML objects and array literals.
+This feature uses a matching syntax so you can update configuration nested in JSON and YAML objects and array literals and XPath for matching XML elements.

-This is designed to work natively with [.NET Core Structured configuration files](/docs/deployment-examples/asp.net-core-web-application-deployments/index.md), but works equally well with any JSON or YAML files.

 ## Configuring the structured configuration variables feature {#StructuredConfigurationVariablesFeature-Configuringthestructuredconfigurationvariablesfeature}